Fortran-FOSS-Programmers/FIAT/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/Fortran-FOSS-Programmers/FIAT.svg)](https://codecov.io/github/Fortran-FOSS-Programmers/FIAT?branch=master)

 # FIAT: Fortran Implementation of Abstract Types
-This library aims to implement various common following data structures in Fortran.
+This library aims to implement various common data structures in Fortran.
 These will be implemented in a generic manner using a `container` type.
 This was originally developed in [PolyCon](https://github.com/cmacmackin/PolyCon),